-Gemini agent guardrails and authorization
+Gemini runtime authorization

-Why Gemini agents need authorization
+Why Gemini agents need guardrails

 Gemini's function calling lets agents interact with external systems: send emails, modify databases, delete files, make payments.
 The model decides which functions to call and with what arguments.
 That decision is probabilistic.
 Gemini's built-in safety settings handle content moderation (harassment, hate speech, dangerous content) but they do not control which functions execute or validate function arguments.